 Which would end up looking like this:

 All that’s left to do is name your table!
 You can then access it any time from your “Metrics Tables” page.

 There’s so much that you can look at with custom metrics tables that it can be tough to know where to start.
 If that’s you, here are a few examples to get your wheels turning.

-Maybe you’ve noticed from looking at Botify’s standard reports that your site has some issues with H1 tags, like you have a high number of URLs categorized as “Compliant URLs with Bad H1.”
+Maybe you’ve noticed from looking at Botify’s standard reports that your site has some issues with H1 tags, like you have a high number of URLs categorized as “Indexable URLs with Bad H1.”